nrjl/lcm_to_ros/README.md

 # LCM to ROS

-This package is to subscribe to and republish [Lightweight Communications and Marshalling (LCM)](https://lcm-proj.github.io/) messages into [ROS](http://wiki.ros.org/) messages.
+This package is to subscribe to and republish [Lightweight Communications and Marshalling (LCM)](https://lcm-proj.github.io/) messages into [ROS](http://wiki.ros.org/) messages (and vice-versa).
 LCM is an open-source messaging tool for high-bandwidth, low-latency communications based on UDP multicast.

-The goal is to make a relatively generic system that requires only LCM message files and automatically generate republishers that subscribe to an LCM topic and republish the same messages onto a ROS topic.
+The goal is to make a relatively generic system that requires only LCM message files and automatically generate republishers that either:
+1. subscribe to an LCM topic and republish the same messages onto a ROS topic, OR
+2. subscribe to an ROS topic and republish the same messages onto a LCM topic,

-This package automatically generates ROS message files, CPP files, a launch file and corresponding CMakeLists for catkin_make to create a set of republishers.
+This package automatically generates ROS message files, CPP files, a launch file and corresponding CMakeLists for catkin_make to create a set of republisher nodes.
 The system has only been tested on Ubuntu 14.04 with ROS Indigo.

 The user should only need to create the \*.lcm message files.

-Note that this code is currently restricted to a limited number of data types.
+Note that this code is restricted to a generating ROS messages from LCM files and not the other way around (partially because LCM has a more limited number of data types but mostly because that's what I needed).
 The LCM primitive list is available [here](https://lcm-proj.github.io/type_specification.html#type_specification_primitives).
 We have tested:

 | LCM Primitive | Scalar | Fixed length array | Variable length array |
 | --- | --- | --- | --- |